MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/create-sharepoint-sites-and-add-users-with-powershell.md

 - Ent_Office_Other
 - SPO_Content
 ms.assetid: d0d3877a-831f-4744-96b0-d8167f06cca2
-description: "Summary: Use PowerShell for Microsoft 365 to create new SharePoint Online sites, and then add users and groups to those sites."
+description: "Summary: Use PowerShell to create new SharePoint Online sites and then add users and groups to those sites."
 ---

-# Create SharePoint Online sites and add users with PowerShell for Microsoft 365
+# Create SharePoint Online sites and add users with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 When you use PowerShell for Microsoft 365 to create SharePoint Online sites and add users, you can quickly and repeatedly perform tasks much faster than you can in the Microsoft 365 admin center.
 You can also perform tasks that are not possible to perform in the Microsoft 365 admin center.